 The band has evolved from enjoying 1960’s chart hits such as Hello Little Girl (no.9) and A Little Loving (no.6).
-Less popular songs included songs such as Baby I Need Your Lovin, Here There and Everywhere.
+Less popular songs include Baby I Need Your Lovin’ and Here There and Everywhere.

 There was also a cover of George Formby’s ‘Auntie Maggie’s Remedy.’
-During the 1970’s and the early 1980’s like many of its peers, the band played mainly on the cabaret circuit.
-It struggled to compete for appeal with disco, funk, glam rock and punk.
+During the 1970’s and the early 1980’s, like many of its peers, this 60s band played mainly on the cabaret circuit where it struggled to compete for appeal with disco, funk, glam rock and punk.

-The Fourmost 60s Band Roots Mersey Beat
+The Fourmost – 60s Band

 The group changed its name to the Four Jays in September 1959 when bass guitarist/singer Billy Hatton and drummer Brian Redman (born 21 June 1941, Huyton, Liverpool, Lancashire) joined the group.

 The Four Jays played at the Cavern Club on 1 March 1961, nearly three weeks before the Beatles.
 Rhythm guitarist / singer Mike Millward (ex-the Undertakers) joined the Four Jays in November 1961, followed by drummer / singer Dave Lovelady in September 1962.

-They released a DVD and CD titled, The Fourmost Live at The Club Tropicana, featuring recording of a show recorded in Skegness on 7 April 2007.
+They released a DVD and CD entitled ‘The Fourmost Live at The Club Tropicana’, featuring a recording of a show recorded in Skegness on 7 April 2007.
 They performed both “Hello Little Girl” and “A Little Loving” among other covers of 1950s, 1960s and 1970s hit songs.
 Bill Haisman later retired.